What people do with food is an act that reveals how they construe the world.

 By Sam Yang - Get similar updates here

-Anyone who's had a mom (or dad), or perhaps a grandmother (or grandfather), devoted to cooking, you know food is more than food.
-When made by the right person, they are small mysteries, channeled with all the love and affection a person can muster.
-It requires all the qualities that are necessary for an exceptional parent, a grandparent, a spouse, a lover, or even a child.
+Anyone who's had a parent, or perhaps a grandparent, devoted to cooking, you know food is more than food.
+When made by the right person, food can become small mysteries, channeled with all the love and affection a person can muster.
+It absorbs all the wonderful qualities of a loving parent, grandparent, spouse, lover, or even child.

 In a bite, you not only learn about the creator but also about yourself.
-You inherit knowledge of your past, not just of your family, but also your culture.
-Of what makes you you; that you are never alone.
+You inherit the knowledge of your past, not just of your family, but also your culture.
+Of what makes you, you; that you are never alone.